can-lehmann/owlkettle/docs/internals.md

   end
 ```

+When the state of a `renderable` widget is updated, it not only copies the set values from the `Widget`, but also applies any changes to the underlying GTK widget.

 ## **Custom Widgets**

 To make one, just declare the `Viewable` and the fields on its state, then write a `view` method that creates the `Widget`.

 Let's look at a `CustomLabel` widget with a `text`-field that renders the text and another piece of text besides it.